-Use the same formual as above for average number of students enrolled except only use the number of institutional students and do not include the non-institutional students who are enrolled.
+Use the same formula as above for average number of students enrolled except only use the number of institutional students and do not include the non-institutional students who are enrolled.

-FORT MCMURRAY ALLOWANCE FTE CALCULATION FORM 2015/2016 SCHOOL YEAR
+FORT MCMURRAY ALLOWANCE FTE CALCULATION FORM 2016/2017 SCHOOL YEAR

-Authority Name:

-School Authority Code:

 Staff Categories Number of Staff Total FTE

 Certified Teachers

-Support Staff 1 :
+Support Staff :

 Teachers Assistants

 Administrative Support

 Custodial

 Maintenance

 Other

-Out of Scope/Exempt Staff 2
+Out of Scope/Exempt Staff

-Total FTE for all Staff Categories
+Total FTE for r all Staff Categories

+FTF based on contrast 40 months = 0.8 FTE).

-1 Covered by a collective agreement; (e.g. Calculate F TE based on contract, 10 months = 0.8 FTE).
+1 Covered by a collective agreement; (e.g. Calculate FIE based on contract, 10 months

-2 Staff not covered by a collective agreement.
+Covered by a collective agreement; (e.g. Calculate Staff not covered by a collective agreement.
+FIE based on contract, 10 months

-CERTIFICATION

-I certify the information reported on t this form is correct.

-(Signature of: Secretary- Treasurer/Superintendent) (Date)
+FIE based on contract, 10 months :

+FIE based on contract, 10 months :

+FIE based on contract, 10 months :